montoyamoraga/SiguesAhi/README.md

 ## Hardware

-This project is based on using a Arduino Nano 33 IOT, and three d
+This project is based on using a Arduino Nano 33 IOT.

 ## Software